 ICOs offer emerging technology companies ways to finance themselves independently from large-scale investors and venture capital firms from Silicon Valley.
-Accordingly, entrepreneurs gain freedom in the planning and execution of their vision, which fosters innovation.
+With the flexibility ICOs provide, entrepreneurs gain freedom in the planning and execution of their vision, which fosters innovation.
 Moreover, the democratization of investment may nurture competition and thus deter the formation of oligopolies.

 Depending on their allocated purpose, tokens can be subject to different regulations that aim to safeguard the protection of investors and consumers.
-For instance, the US Securities and Exchange Commission (SEC) opines that ICOs are subject to securities regulation or at least liable to registration if they are used to raise financing in a publicly accessible market.
+For instance, the US Securities and Exchange Commission (SEC) holds that ICOs are subject to securities regulation or at least liable to registration if they are used to raise financing in a publicly accessible market.
 Token issuers refute the SEC’s assessment because tokens serve purposes such as usage rights of the platform’s services.
-In their mind, since the described purposes go beyond mere tradability (which is characteristic for traditional stocks), ICO are exempt from securities regulation.
+Since the described purposes go beyond mere tradability, which is characteristic for traditional stocks, they argue that ICO are exempt from securities regulation.

-Despite absence of specific ICO regulation in Spain, issuers should align the purposes of their token with the existing rules possibly applicable to ICOs.
+Despite absence of specific ICO regulation in Spain, issuers should align their use of the token with the existing rules possibly applicable to ICOs.
 Various regulations are relevant in this context in Spain: